On one-loop corrections in the standard model effective field theory; the $\Gamma(h \rightarrow \gamma \, \gamma)$ case: Acknowledgements

 \section{Acknowledgements}

 We thank Poul Henrik Damgaard, Guido Festuccia, Alberto Guffanti, Gino Isidori, Simon Caron-Huot and Aneesh Manohar for helpful communication related to this work.
 In particular, we thank Simon and Aneesh, who also provided comments on the manuscript.
-MT acknowledges generous support from the Villum Fonden.
+MT acknowledges generous support from the Villum Fonden and partial support by the Danish National Research Foundation (DNRF91).
+The project leading to this application has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 660876, HIGGS-BSM-EFT.
 CH thanks Gudrun Heinrich and Sophia Borowka for their guidance in the acquaintance of the technical tool FormCalc, which was used to carry out calculations in this paper.